ShapeBuilder

 public method Polygon → (2)

-negative in : bool
+negative opt : bool = true

-Shall the built polygon have a negative parity (IShapeInfo.EdgeParity)?
+Shall the built polygon have negative parity (IShapeInfo.EdgeParity)?
 If unsure, just pass true, as negative parity is the default.

 clear opt : bool = true